How to choose the right bottle for YOU and your baby.

-Introducing your baby to bottle feeding while you’re breastfeeding – or stopping breastfeeding altogether – can bring with it a wave of emotions.
+Introducing your baby to bottle feeding while you’re breastfeeding – or bottle feeding from the get go – can bring with it a wave of emotions.
 With so many options available it can often feel impossible to know where to start.
-Mama, I hear you!
-The last thing you need when weighing the options for successful bottle feeding is more stress, so I’ve put this together to help you choose the right bottle for your baby and YOU.
+Parents, I hear you!
+The last thing you need when weighing the options for successful bottle feeding is more stress, so I’ve put this together to help you choose the right bottle for YOU and your baby .

 Select the right bottle for you, not just for baby

 If you’re in the throes of researching all things bottle feeding, it’s likely you’ll have discovered a dizzying array of reviews on the latest must-have baby bottles.
 Everything from the right teats, flow rates, anti-colic design features, self-heating bottles, and more!
 Personally, I found most baby bottle reviews didn’t consider features for the parent - after all, we’re the ones having to clean a sink full of the damn things!
 So below is a list of some of the things I focused on when it came to choosing the right for both of us for bottle feeding.

 1. Breastfeeding is convenient.
 Buying bottles should be convenient too.